textpattern/textpattern.github.io/development/textpattern-source-code-repositories.md

 $ git clone https://github.com/textpattern/textpattern.git
 ~~~

 You can use [git config](https://www.kernel.org/pub/software/scm/git/docs/git-config.html) to set up a few things like your `user.name` and `user.email`.
-Then you’re free to make changes, publish them to your own GitHub repo, and issue a 'Pull Request' to have your changes merged with the dev branch.
+Then you're free to make changes, publish them to your own GitHub repo, and issue a 'Pull Request' to have your changes merged with the dev branch.
 Or just create a diff patch and send that to Textpattern developers.

 The experimental branches mentioned earlier can be explored using this command: